opentdf/docs/docs/components/policy/kas_grants/overview.md

 The Grant itself within platform policy is simple, comprised of just the attribute object ID (Namespace, Definition, Value) and the KAS Registry ID.

 > [!NOTE]
-> As KAS grants determine keys utilized on encrypt/decrypt, be careful around existing TDFs with attributes and new grants with different keys.
+> KAS grants determine keys used during encrypt to decide how key content will be secured with KASes,
+> so be aware that changes to attribute interpretation or changes to grants will result in different key wrap strategies.

 ### Split Scenarios